irgendein-irgendwer/clear/README.md

 # Installation
 just run: <pre>sudo dpkg -i --force-all [the package name]</pre><br /><br />

-You'll get a warning becouse on the most machines the `clear` command <br />
+You'll get a warning because on the most machines the `clear` command <br />
 is installed and the package want to overwrite it. <br />